napari/napari.github.io/applications/brain_dataset_tutorial.md

-# Using Dask and Napari to view and process 100µm resolution human brain dataset.
+# Using Dask and napari to view and process a high-resolution human brain imaging dataset.
 We used napari to view and process 100µm resolution human brain large dataset, and in the following tutorial we will break down how it all builds up!

 The dataset was obtained from Dr. Brian Edlow's Lab for NeuroImaging of Coma and Consciousness, which is dedicated to promoting recovery of consciousness in people with severe brain injuries.